MDE4CPP/MDE4CPP/README.md

 ```

 ### 3. Run the Bootstrap Script
 MDE4CPP provides an automated bootstrap script that downloads and configures the required toolchain (Java, CMake, Eclipse with plugins, and MinGW on Windows), sets up your environment variables, and installs third-party dependencies.
-Tool versions are managed centrally in the `versions.properties` file.
+Tool versions are managed centrally in the `MDE4CPP.properties` file.

 - **Windows**:
   Run the script in your command prompt: